jesalazaro/loans_application/README.md

 - `external_id` (string): The external ID of the customer.
 - `score` (integer): The score of the customer.
-- `preapproved_at` (string, optional): The date and time when the customer was preapproved.
+- `preapproved_at` (date, optional): The date and time when the customer was preapproved.

 ##### Example: